Behaviour Code Of Conduct

 What do you think needs to happen to make things right

-2. If a participant continues to be disruptive, dangerous or mean, parents will be notified.
+- If, following this, a participant continues to be disruptive, dangerous or mean, parents will be notified.
 They will be made aware the incident is serious enough to be considered a ‘warning’ at which point a note will be made on record.

-4. If, following the final warning, a participant does not show they are committed towards improving their behaviour, they will be instantly dismissed, without recourse or refund.
+- If, following the final warning, a participant does not show they are committed towards improving their behaviour, they will be instantly dismissed, without recourse or refund.

 Theatre Royal Wakefield reserves the right to remove any participant at any time without warning from its sessions if it feels that the behaviour or conduct of that participant is not conducive to the working environment or to the progress of other participants or puts the health and safety of others at risk.
 Minor issues will be addressed quickly and consistently.